EnesAlgan76/Kotlin_InstagramClone/README.md

 - `Spring-Backend-Integrated`: This branch contains the backend integrated with **Spring Java**.

 ## Spring Integration (AWS Deployment)
-This branch integrates the backend with Spring Java, leveraging AWS services for database hosting and deployment.
+This branch integrates the backend with Spring Java, AWS services for database hosting and deployment.

 ### Technologies Used